concur/developer.concur.com/src/api-reference/request/get-started.markdown

 ### <a name="overview"></a>Overview

-The Request V4 API has 4 resources:
+The Request V4 API exposes four different resources:

 1. __Request resource__ - You can read, create, update or delete a Request and get the list of Requests.
 2. __Workflow resource__ - You can perform action in the approval workflow of a Request (submit, approve, cancel...)